 What do you think?
 Should one party have rights to frozen embryos over another?
 Should IVF contracts be permitted?

 If you are making decisions about fertility and taking steps such as freezing embryos, we’re here to help you with any related legal issues, and to answer your questions.
-Please contact us today for a free attorney consultation.
+Please contact us today for an initial attorney consultation.
 Call: 888-888-0919.

 Read More: Assisted Reproduction And Parental Rights